Mental Health Disorders Similar To Schizophrenia

 When a person has schizoid personality disorder, they usually experience the negative affective symptoms that can be seen in some people with schizophrenia.
 These negative symptoms usually involve an absence of expected emotions or behaviors.
 The negative symptoms can present differently in schizoid personality disorder versus schizophrenia.

 Mental health professionals may struggle to diagnose this disorder since schizophrenia and depression can both cause similar symptoms.
 In schizoid personality disorder, these symptoms tend to be long-lasting and can form a major part of a person's personality.
-In other psychotic disorders, these symptoms may only last for days, weeks, or months amid a life that otherwise involves emotional expression and relationships with others.
+With other psychotic disorders, these symptoms may only last for days, weeks, or months amid a life that otherwise involves emotional expression and relationships with others.

 Avoidant personality disorder